Zero0Q/yts-json-to-rss/README.md

-# YTS RSS Converter
+# YTS RSS Converter with Real-Debrid Integration

-Convert YTS movie API to RSS feed with unlimited results (not limited to 100 items like the original RSS feed).
+Convert YTS movie API to RSS feed with unlimited results and automatically send new torrents to Real-Debrid.

 ## Features